Cleaning A Flooded Basement - Our 3 Basic Steps

 We continue pumping if the water level remains the same.
 Rep the process, this time pumping out a third of a foot or two to three feet.
 Carry on in this manner until the basement is completely To remove small pools of water that the sump pump can’t reach, a wet/dry vacuum may be required.

 Cleaning And Sanitizing Flooded Basement

 Step 2 is to clean and sanitize the flooded basements.
-The hard labor begins when the water has been removed from your basement.
+The hard labour begins when the water has been removed from your basement.
 To prevent mold and mildew from forming, we start cleaning up the area as quickly as possible.

 A flooded basement can bring a lot of health and safety risks to your house.
-That’s why we as a cleanup company during our flooded basements clean-up process wear protective clothing.
+That’s why we, as a cleanup company, during our flooded basements clean-up process, wear protective clothing.

 Remove Dirt and Mud

 After we’ve adequately prepped for the clean-up, we begin with any filth and muck that the flood brought into the basement.
 While the debris is still moist, we shovel it out.
 Any filth that has adhered to the walls or furnishings can be hosed off.

 In addition, we rinse everything multiple times to ensure that you have gotten everything.
 Remove the dirt before it dries and hardens, as it will be much more difficult to remove once that happens.
 To remove any water left behind from the cleaning, use a wet/dry vacuum.